Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 <div class="tip" data-title="Tip">

 > You can also build and deploy all the services at once by running `azd deploy`.
+This command will build and deploy the backend, frontend and indexer services.
+>
-This command will build and deploy, the backend, frontend and indexer services.
-Even better!
-If you're starting from scratch and have a completed code, you can the `azd up` command.
+> Even better!
+If you're starting from scratch and have a completed code, you can use the `azd up` command.
 This command combines both `azd provision` and `azd deploy` to provision the Azure resources and deploy the application in one command.

 </div>